EyadAlsadouni/AI-Based-Education/myPlanning.md

 8. ✅ **Interest-Based Filtering**: Cards align with what user expressed interest in
 9. ✅ **Fallback System**: Default cards if generation fails or no preferences specified

+## Current Tasks - October 4, 2025

+### Task: Make Step 2 Condition Selection Required with Validation
+**Objective**: Add proper validation to Step 2 so users see an error message if they try to continue without selecting a condition, matching the validation pattern used in Steps 1, 3, and 4.

+#### Subtasks:
+- ✅ Remove button disable condition based on selection
+- ✅ Add required red asterisk (*) to the question heading
+- ✅ Update question text to be more clear: "Which condition would you like to learn about?"
+- ✅ Keep validation logic in handleContinue function
+- ✅ Ensure error message displays correctly when user clicks Continue without selection
+- ✅ Verify button behavior matches other steps

+**Changes Made**:
+1. ✅ Changed heading from "Available Conditions" to "Which condition would you like to learn about? *" with red asterisk
+2. ✅ Removed `!selectedCondition` from button's `disabled` prop
+3. ✅ Moved error message to TOP of form (above question) for maximum visibility
+4. ✅ Enhanced error styling with:
+   - Thicker red border (border-2)
+   - Animate-pulse effect to draw attention
+   - Font-medium for better readability
+   - Bold exclamation mark
+5. ✅ Added console.log debugging to track validation
+6. ✅ Added window.scrollTo to ensure error is visible when shown
+7. ✅ Removed duplicate error message that was below condition grid

+**Status**: ✅ COMPLETED - Step 2 now has required asterisk and shows a prominent red error message at the top when Continue is clicked without selecting a condition.
+The error message is highly visible with animation and appears above all form content.

 ## Project Status - October 2025

 ### ✅ Completed Features: